MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

     exit
     ```

 1. Copy the entire contents of the Windows IoT Enterprise ISO onto the root of the flash drive.
 You can use File explorer to manually copy the files.

+Boot the device to Windows Setup:

+1. Move the USB flash drive from the **technician PC** to the powered down **physical device**.
+1. Turn on your physical device and enter the device's boot menu.
+Your device has a specific button combination or keyboard key to press to get to the boot menu.
+You may need to consult your hardware documentation if you aren't familiar with how to get to your device's boot menu.
+1. From the boot menu, select the flash drive to boot from.
+Your device boots from the flash drive and enter into the Windows Setup.

 ### [Virtual Machine](#tab/virtualmachine)